desihub/desiutil/doc/desiInstall.rst

     :command:`desiInstall` will attempt to execute :command:`make -C src all`.
-This build type *is* mutually exclusive with 'make', but is not mutually exclusive with the other types.
+This build type *is* mutually exclusive with 'make', but is not mutually exclusive with the other types. plain
+    If no other build type is detected, the downloaded code is simply copied to the final install directory.

 **It is the responsibility of the code developer to ensure that these build types do not conflict with each other.**